Soviet and Russian airships: Development Under Umberto Nobile

-In May of 1932, Italian aviator and engineer Umberto Nobile was appointed the technical manager of the Soviet airship project where he helped to design some of the USSR's most successful airships.
+In May 1932, Italian aviator and engineer Umberto Nobile was appointed the technical manager of the Soviet airship project where he helped to design some of the USSR's most successful airships.
 Nobile's role in the Soviet program was kept quiet to maintain the image that it was entirely Soviet led, yet his influence played a substantial role.

 From 1932 onwards, the USSR-V1 through USSR-V4 were developed, despite the fact that the main use of Soviet non-rigid airships was celebratory and propaganda flights.
 During the Second Five Year Plan progress slowed, and the airship program lagged behind.

 Crash of the SSSR-V6

 In the late 1930s, work continued at the Soviet state airship construction enterprise Dirizhablestroi with the development of the SSSR-V6 OSOAVIAKhIM.
-In October of 1937, the SSSR-V6 set a world record time-aloft of 130 hours.
+In October 1937, the SSSR-V6 set a world record time-aloft of 130 hours.
 In February 1938, during a flight to Murmansk the SSSR-V6 encountered poor weather and reduced visibility due to snow and ice.
 Fearing the ship's altitude was too low, the captain ordered an increase in altitude yet when visibility returned the crew saw they were headed straight into the side of the hill.
 The crash killed 13 of the 19 crew members dead, one of whom was Sergei Vladimirovich Demin, the husband of the first Soviet woman to command an airship, Vera Mityagina.
 The accident was covered extensively in the press.

 The crash of the SSSR-V6 effectively brought an end to the Soviet airship program.
-In April of 1940, Dirizhablestroi was disestablished and all remaining equipment from the airship projects were scrapped.
+In April 1940, Dirizhablestroi was disestablished and all remaining equipment from the airship projects were scrapped.